-Can I Have a Mammogram with Breast Implants?
+Can I Get a Mammogram If I Have Breast Implants?

 Doctors often hear from women who mistakenly believe that breast implants and mammograms don’t mix.
 The truth is having breast implants should not prevent you from being able to get a mammogram or breast cancer screening.

 In a regular screening mammogram, X-ray pictures of each breast are taken, typically from two different angles.
-If you have implants, a few more X-rays are taken.
-This is why it's important to seek out a breast care center or an expert who has a lot of experience doing a mammogram with breast implants present.
+If you have implants, a few more X-rays are taken using a special technique to get a good image.

-“Skilled mammography technicians work daily with women who have breast implants and are experts at getting the best X-ray views for radiologists to examine,” says Scripps Clinic radiation oncologist Ray Lin, MD, with Scripps MD Anderson Cancer Center.
+“Skilled mammography technicians work daily with women who have breast implants and are experts at getting the best X-ray views for radiologists to examine,” says Ray Lin, MD, a radiation oncologist at Scripps Cancer Center and Scripps Clinic.
 “That means more peace of mind for you and less chances of you needing to redo a mammogram.”

 Fact: Mammography technicians know exactly what to do to get X-rays that show as much breast tissue as possible.
 They will gently push the implant back against your chest wall and pull your breast tissue forward and over it.
 These extra X-ray pictures are called implant displacement views and capture better images of the front part of each breast.